 The current regulations on the use of personal protective equipment are:

-- Adults and children from 6 years of age (from Year 2) will need to wear face masks at school when they are moving or in all those situations, static or dynamic, during which it is not possible to maintain 1 metre distance, with the exception of sports or physical activities.
+- Adults and children from 6 years of age (from Year 2) need to wear face masks at school when they are moving or in all those situations, static or dynamic, during which it is not possible to maintain 1 metre distance, with the exception of sports or physical activities.

 - Children up to 6 years of age (up to Year 1 included) do not have to wear face masks.
 The use of personal protective equipment for adults shall not prevent the possibility of being recognised by children and of maintaining a close contact with young children (recommendations include the use of transparent protection visors and, if necessary, nitrile gloves).

-Before the school re opens in September, we will consult the latest CTS advise relating to the use of personal protective equipment for students, teachers and staff both in the classrooms, within the school premises and during the journey to and from school.
+We will consult the latest CTS advise relating to the use of personal protective equipment for students, teachers and staff both in the classrooms, within the school premises and during the journey to and from school.

 Current guidelines do not require mandatory temperature check before entering the school building.
 However, until further notice, we will continue to monitor the body temperature of all the people who need to access the school in order to keep the attention level towards COVID-19 symptomatology high and guarantee our community’s safety.
 In the case of temperature above 37,5°C access to the school premises will be denied.

 - I will not go to school if anybody in my family has flu, a cold or a persistent cough;